 State Funding for Social Movements

 The State Funding for Social Movements project is a five-year study that examines (a) the history of state funding for social movements in Canada; and (b) how the relationship between state funding and social movements differs across movements, regions, and time periods.
-The research for this project is divided into three parts: (i) documenting the evolution of federal and provincial government policy towards social movements in Canada; (ii) assessing the impact of state funding on social movements’ strategies for social change; and (iii) creating a publicly available database of state funding programs.
+The research for this project was divided into three parts: (i) documenting the evolution of federal and provincial government policy towards NGOs (non-governmental organizations) in Canada; (ii) assessing the impact of state funding on NGOs’ strategies for social change; and (iii) creating a public database of public funding for NGOs in Canada.

-One of our deliverables is a public digital archive/database that will document funding from governments in Canada since 1960 to social movement organizations.
-The first stage of the project is scanning the transfer payments section of the publication Pubic Accounts for British Columbia, Federal and Nova Scotia governments every year between 1960 and 2014.
+One of our deliverables is a public digital archive and database that documents funding from governments in Canada since 1960 to NGOs.
+The first stage of the project, which was completed in 2019, was scanning the transfer payments section of the publication Pubic Accounts for British Columbia, Federal and Nova Scotia governments every year between 1960 and 2014.
 Over 20,000 pages were scanned and processed using optical-text recognition software.
-Individual grants (over 160,000) to organizations for Aboriginal peoples, the environment, human rights and women were extracted and uploaded to the database.
-The database will also include a searchable archive of the original transfer payments document extracted from Public Accounts for the years 1960 to 2014 for the following jurisdictions: Federal, Alberta, British Columbia, Manitoba, Nova Scotia and Saskatchewan.
-Finally, the database will also include hundreds of thousands of records of additional records secured directly from provincial, municipal and federal government departments and agencies.
-For a complete list of current sources, see the Database page.
+Grants to organizations for Aboriginal peoples, the environment, human rights and women were extracted and uploaded to the database.
+The database includes a searchable archive of the original transfer payments documents extracted from Public Accounts for the years 1960 to 2014 for these three jurisdictions as well as other provinces in Canada.
+The final stage, which is under development, is to expand the database to incorporate additional datasets that includes funding from all three levels of government across Canada.

 The following video, produced in 2017, provides a 5 minute introduction to our project:

 This project is funded by the Social Sciences and Humanities Research Council.